bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

    ![BigCommerce App](https://storage.googleapis.com/bigcommerce-production-dev-center/images/BigCommerce-app-image.png "The Stripe dashboard's new account dropdown menu")

-### Enable Stripe Connect for platforms
+### Enable Stripe Connect for Platforms

 **During this instruction sequence, make sure that the left side of your Stripe Dashboard's top menu bar indicates that you're in the app-specific account.**

 <!-- theme: info -->
 > #### Test mode
-> You can simulate transactions in test mode to confirm your integration works correctly or enable for production using the toggle button on the upper right.
-The steps below have been configured for test mode.
+> You can simulate transactions in test mode to confirm your integration works correctly; the following steps are configured for test mode.

-1. Click the **Connect** button to enable [Stripe Connect for platforms](https://dashboard.stripe.com/test/connect/accounts/overview).
+1. Click the **Connect** button to enable [Stripe Connect for Platforms](https://dashboard.stripe.com/test/connect/accounts/overview).

 2. Click **Get started**.

 3. Select **Platform or Marketplace**, then click the **Continue** button at the lower right.

-4. Go to [**Settings > Connect settings**](https://dashboard.stripe.com/test/settings/connect), to configure the app-specific account's Stripe Connect settings.
+4. To configure the app-specific account's Stripe Connect settings, go to [**Settings > Connect settings**](https://dashboard.stripe.com/test/settings/connect).

    a.
 Under **Test mode client ID**, copy the Test mode client ID.
 In a later step, you will use the client ID to update `NEXT_PUBLIC_STRIPE_CLIENT_ID` in the .env file.